sarang-lok/sarang-lok/README.md

   As an Associate Cloud Engineer in Simplify Healthcare

-## 🌱 I’m currently Studying...
+## 🌱 Done by academics ...

-   `Pursuing a master's degree from Pune University.`
+   `master's degree from Pune University. -2022` `Bachelor's degree from Nagpur University. -2019`

 ## 📫 How to reach me: